bifurcation/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 access to RTP media unencrypted and having limits on what RTP header field it can alter.

-Key Distributor: An entity that is a logical function which distributes keying material and related information to trusted endpoints and Media Distributor(s), only that which is appropriate for each.
+Key Distributor (KD): An entity that is a logical function which distributes keying material and related information to trusted endpoints and Media Distributor(s), only that which is appropriate for each.
 The Key Distributor might be co-resident with another entity